Welcome fellow food explorer! I’m glad you’re here.

 I found the whole experience alluringly quaint – in the best sense of the word.
 Their appreciation of locally-sourced food reminded me of my time in France all those years ago.

-I envied them for having so many options and wondered if the same existed where I live in Florida.
+I envied them for having so many options and wondered if the same existed where I lived.
 So I vowed to start searching when I returned home!

 Connecting with my food